r-pufky/docs/apps/gpg/ubuntu.md

    ![PinEntry](pinentry.png)
    * Number is the Yubikey serial number.
    * Holder is the First/Last name of the GPG certificate on the key.
+   * Your key will blink when waiting for password or touch.

 1. There _will be no prompt_. **Tap Your Key**.
 If successful you will login.